abramroesner/PharmCat-Web-Project/README.md

 Preprocessing: Prepares the VCF file for use by PharmCAT.
 PharmCAT Processing: Generates pharmaceutical annotations.

-Prerequisites
+PREREQ
-Google Cloud Compute server with sufficient resources (CPU, RAM, storage).
+Google Cloud Compute server with sufficient resources (CPU 1.8ghz, RAM 4gb, storage 10gb).
 Python 3.x installed.
+Java v17 minimum.
+Apache2 Framework on Ubuntu.
-Required tools: bcftools, bgzip, HTSLIB and tabix.
+Required tools: bcftools, bgzip, HTSLIB, and tabix.
 PharmCAT, preprocessor, and pyliftover libraries.
 Reference files: Human Reference Genome (GRCh37 and/or GRCh38), PharmCAT PGx variants, and chain file for liftover.

-Installation
+INSTALLATION
 Clone the repository or download the project files to your Google Cloud Compute server.

 Install the required libraries: